-When SUI severely affects quality of life and conservative measures fail, surgery may be considered.
+When stress urinary incontinence affects quality of life and conservative measures fail, surgery may be of help.

-Amongst the currently available surgical treatment options , mid-urethral sling (MUS) has been regarded as an effective and safe minimally invasive surgical treatment for SUI since its inception in the late 1990’s.
+Amongst the available surgical treatment options, mid-urethral sling (MUS) has been regarded as an effective and safe surgical treatment for SUI since its inception in the late 1990’s.

 The procedure involves tension-free placement of a 1 cm wide polypropylene tape or sling between the vagina and the mid-point of the urethra.

 There are three main routes for placing a MUS:

 The selection of the surgical route is often determined by the experience of the treating surgeon and individual patient’s factors such as body-mass-index (BMI), previous surgery and the type of stress urinary incontinence.

 Systematic reviews of numerous studies comparing MUS with traditional SUI surgical procedures have confirmed that MUS is highly effective in the short and medium term and has all the benefits of a minimally invasive procedure, with good safety profile, less blood loss, less operative time, fewer hospital stays, fewer haematomas and fewer wound infections.

 MUS carries risks inherent in any surgical procedure for stress urinary incontinence as well as those risks associated with the use of permanent mesh.
 The former includes failure, voiding dysfunction, urinary retention, worsening or de-novo urgency, urinary tract infection, and pain related to vaginal scarring.
 The latter includes mesh exposure through the vagina and into the lower urinary tract.